 Join the musicians of the Knickerbocker Chamber Orchestra, along with three stellar vocalists, and KCO Music Director and Conductor, Gary S. Fagin.
 The evening will showcase world and orchestral premieres performances of Fagin’s instrumental and vocal compositions, a cash bar, and a post-concert waltz accompanied by the full live orchestra with scenic views of the South Street Seaport, East River, and Brooklyn Bridge.

-Guests were cordially invited to a special musical soirée that took place on Thursday evening, March 13th—a preview of a program the Knickerbocker Chamber Orchestra was set to present in May.
+Guests were invited to a special musical soirée that took place on Thursday evening, March 13th—a preview of a program the Knickerbocker Chamber Orchestra is set to present in May.

 March 21, 2024, 7:00 PM